 When I first got my hands on this, I was playing around and definitely roasting it too light.
 When roasted lightly, it was lacking body and sweetness.
 I didn’t want to take it too dark because any fruit notes would eventually be undetectable.

-After trial and error, I believe it tastes best in between City and City+ Roast.
+After trial and error, I believe it tastes best between City + and Full City.
 I’m so pleased with the finished product but would appreciate you being the judge.
 Grab a bag of PURAVIDA and let me know how I roasted it.

-What we're drinking today: Puravida - West Valley Ateneo, Costa Rica coffee.
-Available online.
+What we're drinking today: Puravida - West Valley Ateneo, Costa Rica coffee

-Who we are: Dancing Ox Coffee Roasters - North Carolina specialty small batch coffee roaster, retail and wholesale.
+Who we are: Dancing Ox Coffee Roasters - North Carolina specialty small batch coffee roaster, retail and wholesaler.

 What's next?
 Dancing Ox Coffee Roasters in Dance Magazine